Lennard-Jones fluid

 boundary p p p

-The first line, units lj, indicates that we want to use the system of unit called LJ, for Lennard-Jones, for which all quantities are unitless.
+The first line, units lj, indicates that we want to use the unit system called LJ (Lennard-Jones), in which all quantities are unitless.

 About Lennard-Jones (LJ) units